Provincial Archaeological Report Library (PARL)

 The Request System Access page contains the latest form, and will help you apply for the access you need.

-For technical assistance, report viewing and download issues, or feedback about the new PARL website, please email the staff at Queen's Printer, Electronic Publishing at email@example.com.
+For technical assistance, to report viewing and download issues, or to provide feedback about the PARL website, please email the staff at The King's Printer (formerly Queen's Printer), Electronic Publishing via firstname.lastname@example.org.

 Due to a security-related data migration mandated by our Ministry’s Chief Information Officer, on February 5, 2020, the Provincial Archaeological Report Library (PARL) was moved to a new URL and login security was upgraded to require either a Business BCeID or a government IDIR credential.

 - If you submitted an Archaeological Information Sharing Agreement to the branch between January 28, 2019 and February 5, 2020, and access was approved, your access to PARL has been carried over.
 Please check the inbox of the email address you listed on your previously-submitted AISA for new login credentials, or contact email@example.com to have them re-sent.